SaschaZeGerman/loginbuddy-samples/README.md

   - **client_id**
   - **client_secret**

-### Within this sample project
+### Update this sample project

 You need to update a few files:

 - **./docker-build/add-ons/loginbuddy/config.json**
   - add a provider configuration for Google
-  - copy the example from *./docker-build/add-ons/templates/config_common_providers.json* and fill in *client_id/ client_secret*
+  - copy the example from *./docker-build/add-ons/templates/config_common_providers.json* into the provider section of *config.json* and fill in *client_id, client_secret*
 - **./docker-build/add-ons/loginbuddy/permissions.policy**
   - Uncomment these lines:
     -     permission java.net.SocketPermission "accounts.google.com", "connect,resolve";
           permission java.net.SocketPermission "oauth2.googleapis.com", "connect,resolve";
           permission java.net.SocketPermission "openidconnect.googleapis.com", "connect,resolve";
           permission java.net.SocketPermission "www.googleapis.com", "connect,resolve";
+- **custom image**
+  - if you want to use a custom image for the provider selection button do this:
+    - create a png image and name it *google* (google.png).
+Generally, the image name (provider-name) has to match the value you chose for *{..."provider": "provider-name"...}* in *config.json*
+    - in *docker-compose.yml* add an entry to the volumes for *loginbuddy*.
+Point and map it to your image (follow the example of *server_dynamic.png*)
+    - by default, Loginbuddy has built in images for amazon, apple, github, google, linkedin, loginid, pingone, self-issued

-- launch the setup as before
+Launch the setup as before
 - Open a browser at **https://democlient.loginbuddy.net** and select the image of *Sign in with Google*
 - follow the prompts